HIGHLIGHTS

 Patient engagement means personalized care

-It is easy to misunderstand what is patient engagement.
-Many think that shooting a dozen questions to the doctor and having them respond is patient engagement.
-A doctor may spend 20 minutes, explaining the prescription and all the dos and don’ts patiently, but that alone does not constitute patient engagement either.
+It is easy to misunderstand patient engagement.
+Many think shooting a dozen questions to the doctor and having them respond is patient engagement.
+A doctor may spend 20 minutes patiently explaining the prescription and all the dos and don’ts, but that alone does not constitute patient engagement, either.

-Patient engagement in healthcare is a dynamic collaborative partnership between patients and their families with healthcare providers.
-Both the patient and physician are committed to pursue a holistic, end-to-end care that is unique to every individual who is ill and to every illness that afflicts a person.
-Both parties are active participants and the arrangement is based on healthy interactions and trust with the objective of achieving the best possible healthcare outcome.
+Patient engagement in healthcare is a dynamic, collaborative partnership between patients and their families with healthcare providers.
+Both the patient and physician are committed to pursuing holistic, end-to-end care that is unique to every individual who is ill and to every illness that afflicts a person.
+Both parties are active participants, and the arrangement is based on healthy interactions and trust with the objective of achieving the best possible healthcare outcome.

 Effective communication

-When a physician explains the condition and the treatment protocols to be adopted, free and frank discussions on concerns, doubts and questions that arise in a patient’s mind pave way for effective communications.
-Stilted conversations where the doctor is tight-lipped and the patient is tongue-tied means a failure of communication.
+When a physician explains the condition and the treatment protocols to be adopted, free and frank discussions on concerns, doubts, and questions in a patient’s mind pave the way for effective communication.
+Stilted conversations where the doctor is tight-lipped and the patient is tongue-tied mean a failure of communication.
 This does not bode well for patient satisfaction.

 Shared decision-making